 Outside doors must be good quality thick wooden doors and must be well treated.
 Also, make sure the doors seal very well.
 Make sure you don’t have big gaps at the bottom and if your door put a roll sealer in place.
-This will prevent the cold air entering the home on very cold days.
+This will prevent the cold air from entering the home on freezing days.

 Another option is double glazed Aluminium doors as these will reduce heat flow substantially.